ruizcrp/hyperlearn/README.md

 GEC are structured datasets that are often created by universities.
 They contain sentences and some sort of error coding.
 For example on position 3 you have

+- NUS Corpus of Learner English (NUCLE).
+I filled out the requested form and am waiting for the reply.
+Also a non-commercial license.
+- [CoNLL-2014 Shared task](https://www.comp.nus.edu.sg/~nlp/sw/10gec_annotations.zip).
+[Data can be downloaded here](https://www.comp.nus.edu.sg/~nlp/sw/10gec_annotations.zip).
+There is also an [interesting paper on that here](https://www.comp.nus.edu.sg/~nlp/conll14st/CoNLLST01.pdf).
 - Russian grammatical error correction [RULEC-GEC](https://github.com/arozovskaya/RULEC-GEC).
 I filled out the requested form and asked the responsible person for obtaining the dataset.
+CC 4.0 by-sa.

 ### 2.5 Other probably useful sources